THE SKIN TEXTURE OF YOUR PALMS SHOWS YOUR PERSONALITY

 AVERAGE (SLIGHTLY COARSE)

 Thin skin also has more fine lines.
 Usually, the palm has many fine lines all over, and the ridges are hardly visible.
 The skin may appear transparent with visible veins or reddish blotches.
-This type of skin portrays someone with less physical energy but increased sensitivity; not only physiologically but physically.
+This type of skin portrays someone with less physical energy but increased sensitivity both physiologically and physically.
 They do not handle criticism well and are often impatient.

 SKIN TEXTURE – SMOOTH AND DELICATE